jonastheiler/boston-airbnb-open-data/README.md

 2. What are the most expensive neighbourhoods and what is the distribution per neighbourhood in terms of price?
 3. Is it possible to create a model that gives an indication of the price with the right input data?

-The main findings of the results can be found here.
+The main findings of the results can be found in the Medium Post here.

 ## Acknowledgements <a name="acknowledgements"></a>